Beagles: the most honest dog breed review you'll ever find about Beagle temperament, personality, and behavior.

 Beagle dog breed

-Though adaptable to a city lifestyle of daily walks, he is not an apartment dog.
-Beagles require a fenced yard where they can stretch their legs off-leash -- FENCED because Beagles are obsessive explorers and chasers who will follow their nose right across the freeway if that's where that fascinating smell went.
-Most Beagles do not come back when you call them.
+Though they're often kept in city apartments or condos, they should not be.
+Beagles require long frequent walks and a fenced yard where they can stretch their legs off-leash – FENCED because Beagles are explorers and chasers who will follow their nose wherever that fascinating sight or smell takes them.
+And since Beagles (like most hunting hounds) are endowed with selective deafness, they seldom come back when you call them.

 If you want a dog who...